JeromeRocheteau/templater/README.md

 - maps iterable  according to a loop `${for entry : map} ... ${entry.key} ... ${entry.value} ... ${for}`.

 Moreover, a test instruction `${if test} ... ${if}` can be used in order to process the embedded template ony if the testable value `test` is true.
-Testables values can be either:
+Testable values can be either:

 - booleans: the test is true if and only if the boolean is true;
 - objects: the test is true if and only if the object is not null;